-Fiscal year 2006 revenues for the Motor License Fund are estimated to be \$2,229.3 million, an increase of 3.4 percent over actual fiscal year 2005 receipts.
-Liquid fuels tax receipts are projected to increase by 7.4 percent while license and fee revenues are projected to decline slightly (0.04%).
-Other revenue receipts, namely earnings on investments, are estimated to decline by nearly 2%.
-Appropriations from Commonwealth funds for fiscal year 2006 are estimated to total \$2,338.0 million, an increase of nearly 13 percent.
-The enacted budget projects a draw down of approximately \$109 million from the estimated fiscal year beginning balance, with the additional funding targeted towards enhanced highway maintenance efforts.
+Fiscal year 2006 revenues for the Motor License Fund are estimated to be \$2,240.7 million, an increase of 3.9 percent over actual fiscal year 2005 receipts.
+Liquid fuels tax receipts are projected to increase by 6.4 percent while license and fee revenues are projected to decline slightly (0.6%).
+Other revenue receipts, including earnings on investments, are estimated to increase by 12.6%.
+Appropriations from Commonwealth funds for fiscal year 2006 are estimated to total \$2,338.2 million, an increase of nearly 13 percent.
+The enacted fiscal year 2006 budget projects an increase of the unappropriated fiscal year ending balance of \$40.9 million, bringing the cumulative unappropriated surplus to a projected \$253.3 million following conclusion of the fiscal year 2006 budget.